PowerPoint Click to download the MS Powerpoint file (13.9Mbytes).

 This plot shows the annual and decadal mean temperatures for the city of San Francisco.
 Comparison of the Sacramento and San Francisco data shows that there is a less pronounced increase in temperature during the last century in San Francisco.
 San Francisco is located on the coast and its temperature is strongly influenced by the cold water along the California coast.
 However, a clear trend of increasing temperature is evident in the decadal mean data.
 Click here to download a PDF of this image.

 Global Warming in a Jar.
-PDF In this activity, students model the effect of CO2 on the heating of the Earth's atmosphere.
+PDF Word Document In this activity, students model the effect of CO2 on the heating of the Earth's atmosphere.
 One jar contains ambient air and represents the Earth's current atmosphere.
 The other jar contains air with added CO2 and represents the Earth's atmosphere where the CO2-content of the atmosphere is greatly increased.
 Although this activity may be run in small groups, it often results in discordant and nonreproducible data since the success of the experiment is dependent on ensuring that both jars receive the same amount of light.
 A more successful approach is to run this activity as a whole class activity or demonstration that is controlled by the teacher.

 Online Video and Media Resources